anca-elena/women-vs-john/README.md

 # Women vs John
-Data visualisation project, using pandas and plotly, which won the Hack4Her 2023 hackathon. \
+Data visualisation project, using dash, numpy, pandas and plotly, which won the Hack4Her 2023 hackathon. \
 Made with [Elena Stroiu](https://github.com/EStroiu) within a weekend, reusing some code from Hack4Her 2022 (kudos to [Red](https://github.com/RedKinda)).

 ## Dataset